api-hub-777/1.web.app/docs/config.md

 ### [Google Firebase](https://console.firebase.google.com)

-1. Make sure you have [firebase-tools](https://www.npmjs.com/package/firebase-tools)installed.
+1. Make sure you have [firebase-tools](https://www.npmjs.com/package/firebase-tools) installed.

 2. Create `firebase.json` and `.firebaserc` at the root of your project with the following content: